-A camera set at Aperture Priority Mode allows you to set the aperture value and let the camera determine the most appropriate shutter speed to ensure proper exposure.
+A camera set to Aperture Priority Mode allows you to set the aperture value and let the camera determine the most appropriate shutter speed to ensure proper exposure.

 APS was a film format introduced in 1996 but has been discontinued.

-The term is also sometimes written as “artefacts.”
+The term is also sometimes written as “artifacts.”

 ASA stands for the American Standards Association.
 ASA defined the film speed rating system used to describe how fast the film reacts to light or its light-sensitivity levels.